Student I.D.s & Library Cards

 - Everyone must show a picture I.D., regardless of how many times you have tested in the library in the past.

-- Prior to testing, you will be asked to present your photo ID, sign your name in the logbook, and record your start time and completion time.
+- Prior to testing, you will be asked to present your photo ID, sign your name in the logbook, and record your start time and then completion time when you are finished.

 - Multiple tests proctored during one testing period will be logged separately–one at a time.